 As per our scope, we interpret and impart education on the illness to the patient and their family members.
-We extend our guidance, counselling and emotional support by way of institutional, hospital and home visits to help them come to terms with the illness and to infuse a ray of hope and an optimistic attitude into the patients.
+We extend our guidance, counselling, and emotional support by way of institutional, hospital and home visits to help them recognise the illness and imbibe hope and optimism into the patients.

-Till date, we have conducted four HPV and Breast Cancer Detection camps in the underprivileged areas, and also made arrangements for prosthesis and ambulances.
+So far, we have conducted four HPV and Breast Cancer Detection camps in the underprivileged areas, and arranged for prosthesis and ambulances.
 Social rehabilitation of the patient is also handled by the partner organisations.